Máximo San Román: 1992 self-coup

-In April 1992, while he was visiting the Dominican Republic during Fujimori's self-coup, which dissolved Congress and closed other public institutions such as the Judiciary and the Attorney General's office.
+In April 1992, while San Román was visiting the Dominican Republic, Fujimori executed a self-coup, in which he dissolved Congress and closed other public institutions such as the Judiciary and the Attorney General's office.
 San Román returned to Peru to claim the Presidency.
 He was sworn as President by the dissolved Congress on 21 April 1992.
 Although the move was constitutional, Fujimori had all the support and popular approval for the coup, and San Román had no real power to govern.
 His term is considered to be between the day of his oath of office, 21 April 1992, and the day when the Democratic Constitutional Congress proclaimed Fujimori as Constitutional President.

 Later political career

-He was elected to Congress for the 1995–2000 term for Mayor of Lima Ricardo Belmont's Civil Works Movement “OBRAS” party.
+He was elected to Congress for the 1995–2000 term for Mayor of Lima Ricardo Belmont's Civil Works Movement "OBRAS" party.
 In 2000, he ran for president under the Union for Peru party, placing last with 36,000 votes.
 In the 2006 and 2010 regional elections, he ran for Governor of Cuzco losing on both occasions, placing second.

 San Román has run for first vice president a total of 4 times.
 The first was with Alberto Fujimori in 1990 in which the tandem was victorious, the second with Lima Mayor Ricardo Belmont in 1995, the third with pastor Humberto Lay in 2006, and the fourth with Pedro Pablo Kuczynski in 2011.
 Most recently, he registered in the Contigo Party in order to run for the presidential nomination at the 2021 general election.
 Following the 2020 Peruvian protests, he announced his withdrawal from the race.